John Fitzgibbon (Cork hurler)

-John Fitzgibbon (born 6 May 1967) is an Irish retired hurler who played for Cork Senior Championship club Glen Rovers.
+John Fitzgibbon (born 6 May 1967) is a retired Irish hurler who played for Cork Senior Championship club Glen Rovers.
 He played for the Cork senior hurling team for seven seasons, during which time he usually lined out as a left corner-forward.

 Fitzgibbon began his hurling career at club level with Glen Rovers.
-He broke onto the club's top adult team as a 18-year-old in 1985, having enjoyed championship successes in the minor and under-21 grades.
+He broke onto the club's top adult team as an 18-year-old in 1985, having enjoyed championship successes in the minor and under-21 grades.
 Fitzgibbon was at right wing-forward on the Glen's 1989 Cork Senior Championship-winning team.
 He played his last club game in 1993 after making 25 championship appearances for Glen Rovers.

 At inter-county level, Fitzgibbon was part of the successful Cork minor team that won the All-Ireland Championship in 1985 before later winning an All-Ireland Championship with the under-21 team in 1988.
 He joined the Cork senior team in 1986.
 From his debut, Fitzgibbon was ever-present as an inside forward and made a combined total of 38 National League and Championship appearances in a career that ended with his last game in 1993.
 During that time he was part of two All-Ireland Championship-winning teams – in 1986 and 1990.
 Fitzgibbon also secured three Munster Championship medals and a National Hurling League medal.
 Fitzgibbon's inter-county career ended in 1993 after he was forced to emigrate.